Best Winnipeg 5-year fixed mortgage rates

 Compare current mortgage rates across the Big 5 Banks and top Canadian lenders.
 Take 2 minutes to answer a few questions and discover the lowest rates available to you.

 Jamie David, Sr. Director of Marketing and Mortgages

-As one of Canada's most populated cities (number 7, for those keeping score) Winnipeg is an important city with a thriving real estate and mortgage market.
-That's good news for current and future homeowners, as there exists a range of mortgage products and providers to choose from.
+As one of Canada's most populous cities (number 7, for those keeping score), Winnipeg is an important city with a thriving real estate and mortgage market.
+That's good news for current and future homeowners, as there exists a wide range of mortgage products and providers to choose from.

 Best mortgage rates in Winnipeg +

 |5.99%||7 years||Fixed||Big 6 Bank|

 |6.24%||2 years||Fixed||Big 6 Bank|